SongranZhang/tcp-gateway/README.md

 ```
 * tcpServer: provide tcp connection service.
 * tcpSessionManager: you can add listener to listen session event, include session create, destroy and so on.
-* logSessionListener: it is related tcpSessionManager, those listener should implements SessionListener.
+* logSessionListener: it is related tcpSessionManager, those listener should implement SessionListener.
 * tcpSender: it is a container that can send message to client from server.
 * serverConfig: it is combine the config.
 * tcpConnector: it is container that manage the connection between server and client.
 * notifyProxy: it is proxy that implement send notify to client.

-Above config is default, you can don't modify.
+Above config is default, you don't have to change it.
+But you can change port.
 ### Create Test Proxy to receive message from client
 ```java
 import com.google.protobuf.ByteString;